 LED Color State Description

-Power/Fault Green On I/O module is power On I/O module is powered up.
+Power/Fault Green On I/ On I/O module is powered up.

 Amber On I/O module has faulted.

-- Off I/O module is powered down.
+Off I/O module is powered down.

-Link (each port has Green On Network connection
+Link (each Green On Network connection

-one) Off No network connection
+port has one) Off No network connection

 Activity Amber Blinking Transmit/receive activity

 (each port has one) Off No activity